07JP27/DurableMultiAgentTemplate/README.md

 ### Visual Studio Code

-1. From the activity bar in Visual Studio Code, select Run and Debug.
+1. From the activity bar in Visual Studio Code, select Run > Start Debugging.
 2. From the dropdown list, select `C#: Attach to DurableMultiAgentTemplate worker process` and press the run button to the left of the dropdown list.
    - This will start the Functions host with the task `host start (functions)`.
    - In the Functions host terminal, a log like `"{ "name":"dotnet-worker-startup", "workerProcessId" : 12345 }"` will be output.
 The workerProcessId is the ID of the process to which the debugger will attach.